rehandaphedar/lafzize/README.md

 # Introduction

-A program to generate word level timestamps of Qurʾān recitations.
+A program to generate word level/word by word timestamps of Qurʾān recitations.

 Unfortunately, there is no public demo/instance at this point.
 I would host it on my VPS, but it would not be able to handle running AI models.